fredgrott/GWSAndroidGradle/README.md

    no-boot-anim fails on api-23 images so the travis CI stuff needs to not have used as a before script command.

+Code QA:

+  Other than Android Lint, code qa will be executed on CI server.
+This way can work anywhere with even junk laptops and still have code QA results generated.

 Usage
 -----